WSU-cshimizu/ceg4110-group-project-team07/deliverables/guestlectures/guest2.md

 Speed of relevancy > Solutions are only viable if they are still relevant to the problem/question.
 If a solution takes longer to implement than it takes the issue to get out of hand, it is not a viable solution.
 These guys try to implement solutions in five days in order to avoid complacency and to make sure the solution is not out of date by the time it is finished.

 Valuable >  it refers to features, products, or services that meet users' needs effectively.
 By focusing on solutions that are both relevant and valuable, the team ensures that they are addressing problems in a timely manner without compromising on the lasting impact or quality of the results.
+Balancing speed and thoroughness remains a constant challenge.

 Text paragraph.